 Bogota does not = jungle

 Don’t be those people!
 I mean, by all means carry a map around with you if you want (and consult it in a suitable doorway/café, away from the middle of the sidewalk).
 But don’t be under the common yet mistaken impression that Bogota is a tropical jungle.
-You could be forgiven for thinking this if your impression is based on one of the opening scenes of Mr and Mrs Smith – which gained many laughs all over Colombia, and an invitation from Bogota’s mayor inviting the film’s director to visit Bogota!
+You could be forgiven for thinking this if your impression is based on one of the opening scenes of Mr and Mrs Smith – which gained many laughs all over Colombia and an invitation from Bogota’s mayor to the film’s director asking him to visit Bogota!
 But if you have recently consulted the internet, a guidebook or indeed this blog, you’ll notice from the photos that there is no tropical scenery.

 A city at high altitude